intentee/paddler.intentee.com/content/docs/internals/how-paddler-works/index.md

 ## Paddler components

-Paddler is made of two main components, the `balancer`, and the `agents`.
+Paddler consists of two main components, the `balancer`, and the `agents`.

 The `balancer` exposes the following:
 - Inference service, which has direct contact with your application.
 When the user sends their prompt, it is received by the Inference service, and similarly, it is the Inference service that sends the output tokens back to the user.
 - Management service, which manages the Paddler's setup internally (has a persistent connection with the agents, sends them commands, load balances the requests, etc.).

 Balancer also exposes the Web admin panel, which you can use to preview and test your Paddler setup.